Sarievo/brute-force/REF/readme.md

 We can test the solution thousand times in 1 minute.

 Sometimes the brute-force solution is much easier to come up with, but it will very likely get a TLE.
 So we could use the trivial solution as a ground to test against further optimal solutions.
-But if the generator/checker is complex, it may not worth to do so and better put our energy to better use.
+But if the generator/checker is complex, it may not worth to do so and better put our energy to better use. ...
+Writing simple tests for easier problems will save us attempts during contests.